How do I start?

 For kids and teens you could try New Horizon's relaxing videos.
 There's a teenager playlist (which also includes some labeled for kids), and multiple playlists just for kids (plus one for grownups).
 Depending on your belief system, there may be a few you'd rather skip, but there are many that look pretty neutral, for anyone to enjoy.
 Their videos are more in the 15-30 minutes range, or longer.
 I've only tried a few of these teen and kid videos, but I enjoyed them.

 For smaller children check out Cosmic Kids Yoga's short videos of children's relaxation and mindfulness.
-We particularly liked videos 18-21 (the bottom four) on the mindfulness playlist, but that was years ago, and many more have been added since.
 And of course, their yoga videos are fun and relaxing too.
 GoNoodle (mentioned below) also has some mindfulness and relaxing videos for children.

 Apps** of the above methods are available, plus some focused on helping you be more positive, or to be happier in general (like Action for Happiness and Free Happiness), or for dealing with stress, panic, anxiety or depression (like Moodspace).
 Just search for apps with any of those terms, or the terms listed above.
 Many of the apps are already free, or have a free basic plan.

 FREE FOR HEALTH CARE WORKERS - Some mental health apps' premium access and other services are now being offered free to healthcare workers, including the following: